 Q. Will I need to practice in between rehearsals?

 You will be expected to learn your notes between rehearsals using the audio tracks or by following your music.
 This helps us make the most of our rehearsal time and is fun.
 Each of the four voice parts has a section leader who will also be able to help you and also arrange section rehearsals.

 This allows us to be more engaged with our audience and be more entertaining.
 It also allows us to entertain an audience by conveying the story and emotions of the song both vocally and visually.
 This makes our singing so much more rewarding, enjoyable and fun.

 Q How long will I need to wait before joining?

 A. If, after coming along for a few weeks, you decide that you would like to become a member, then when you are ready we will ask you to have a simple private audition.
 This takes the form of singing your part of a chorus songs that you have already learnt together with 4 members of the music team in private.
 Once you have successfully completed the audition, you will be able to join us as a member.

 Q. I’m not sure how often I would be able to attend rehearsals, will this be a problem?

 A. Although we realise that members may not be able to make every rehearsal during the year (e.g. due to holidays and work commitments) we hope that everybody will love the singing, achievement, fun and friendship of our rehearsals and so will not want to miss one!
 If you know that you can’t make a rehearsal, then please let our membership secretary, know.
 You can also get in touch with your Section leader for help.

-Between rehearsals you will usually receive an update on what is planned for the next rehearsal so that you can catch up.
+A rehearsal schedule is always available so that you will know what is planned for the next rehearsal and can catch up.